Wei18/local-composite-action/README.md

 ## ✨ Features

 - ✅ Automatically resolves the local composite action path
-- ✅ Creates symlinks to support `uses: ./local/path` references
+- ✅ Creates symlinks to use `./../org/repo/path/to/action` references
 - ✅ Compatible with default GitHub Actions behavior

 ---